Shopify/krane/README.md

 * The custom resource must expose a `status` field with an `observedGeneration` field.
 * The `kubernetes-deploy.shopify.io/cr-instance-rollout-conditions` annotation must be present on the *CRD* that defines the custom resource.
-* (optional) The `kubernetes-deploy.shopify.io/cr-instance-timeout` annotation can be added to the *CRD* that defines the custom resource to specify a default timeout for all instances of the CRD (otherwise the global default is used).
+* (optional) The `kubernetes-deploy.shopify.io/cr-instance-timeout` annotation can be added to the *CRD* that defines the custom resource to specify a timeout for all instances defined by the CRD (otherwise the global default is used).
+This annotation uses ISO8601, but can also parse unprefixed ISO8601 time components (e.g. '1H', '60S').

 ### Specifying pass/fail conditions